owncloud/ocis/docs/services/general-info/added-services.md

 geekdocCollapseSection: true
 ---

 Over time, services get added with new releases published.
-This page gives an overview which services exist respectively have been added per release.
+This page gives an overview of which services exist and which have been added per release.

 ## Added Services